Return to Mayberry: Plot

-Andy Taylor (Andy Griffith) returns to his native Mayberry to see his son Opie (Ron Howard) become a first-time father.
+Having retired from a position as a postal inspector in Cleveland, Ohio, Andy Taylor (Andy Griffith) returns to his native Mayberry N.C. to see his son Opie (Ron Howard) become a first-time father.
 He also intends to run in the soon-to-be held sheriff's election.
-When Andy learns that his old deputy Barney Fife (Don Knotts), now back in Mayberry himself serving as acting sheriff, announced his own candidacy, Andy tells Opie that he won't run against Barney.
+When Andy learns that his old deputy Barney Fife (Don Knotts), now back in Mayberry himself serving as acting sheriff, has announced his own candidacy, Andy tells Opie that he won't run against Barney.

 Barney tells Andy that he decided to run for sheriff because nobody else would.
 Andy mentions that Barney's old girlfriend Thelma Lou, now divorced, is back in Mayberry.
 As Barney leaves to teach a safety class at school, they encounter Ernest T. Bass who gives them a cryptic rhyme: "Your hair was brown but now it's gray; make that monster go away."
 The "monster" is an elaborate publicity stunt orchestrated by businessman Wally Butler (Richard Lineback), who bought a restaurant outside of town and added a hotel.

 Andy goes to the cemetery to visit Aunt Bee's grave, and finds Thelma Lou there visiting her uncle's gravesite.
 They go to the school where Barney is teaching.
 While Barney and Thelma Lou get reacquainted, Andy drives over to Opie and his wife Eunice's house just as she is about to go into labor.
 They are unable to get to the hospital in time, and Andy delivers his grandson in the back of the car.

 The next day, Gomer and Goober are out fishing at Myers Lake when Gomer sees a monster stick its head up out of the water.
 Andy and Barney arrive shortly afterward, but Barney doesn't believe Gomer's story until he sees what looks like monster tracks in the mud.
 When Gomer later shows Barney a picture he took of Goober with something unidentifiable in the background, Barney becomes convinced there is a monster in the lake.